AIFF National Center of Excellence

 The National Center of Excellence (or National Center of Excellence - India Football Campus) by All India Football Federation is an under construction football complex, in Kolkata, West Bengal, India.
-It serves as the one of the home base for India national football team and India women's national football team.
+It serves as one of the home bases for India national football team and India women's national football team.
 It includes India’s first ever roof top pitch.
 Built on a 15 acre land behind Eco Park and beside a proposed deer park, in Action Area II, Rajarhat, New Town.

 Location

 The National Center of Excellence is located on Plot No. AA-IIE/57/A, Street Number 787, Action Area-II (E) of New Town.
 It is surrounded by Eco Park golf arena on two sides and proposed deer park on another side.
-Convention centre metro station of Kolkata Metro Line 6 will serve National Center of Excellence.
+Eco Park metro station of Kolkata Metro Orange Line will serve National Center of Excellence.

 History

 Back in 2014, after the Kolkata-based club Atlético de Kolkata (ATK) won the first season of Indian Super League (ISL), Chief Minister Mamata Banerjee proposed and offered the club owners, plot in Rajarhat NewTown area, to build an international standard football stadium.
 She said, "We have the Salt Lake Stadium for football and the Eden Gardens for cricket.
 So, I would urge Atletico to develop an international stadium in Rajarhat where we are ready to provide you land" and "You have made entire Bengal proud by winning the ISL.
 I take this opportunity to urge you for developing the new stadium.
 Come to us with all the relevant documents and we will ensure the procedures are formalised as early as possible," During that time, the preparations for 2017 FIFA U-17 World Cup had also started.
 Government of West Bengal handed over Rabindra Sarobar Stadium to host U-17 World Cup matches and asked them to develop it into a world-class football stadium.
 In 2017, the quarter shareholder of ATK, Atlético Madrid exited and the plan of building an international standard football stadium never materialised.
 And the U-17 World Cup venue silently shifted from Rabindra Sarobar Stadium to Salt Lake Stadium.
 Later that year, during the U-17 World Cup, All India Football Federation President Praful Patel, with the presence of FIFA President Gianni Infantino and Mamata Banerjee announced National Centre of Excellence in Rajarhat, New Town.
 It was a part of U-17 World Cup legacy.
 Mamata Banerjee said that the Government of West Bengal would provide 15 acre land on lease at ₹1 for 90 years.
 A two-year deadline from inception of work was given.
 The works started in late 2018–early 2019 with an estimate of ₹100 crore, which doubled later.
 From beginning, the project has faced hurdles which led to delays.
 When work started, the region was hit by severe monsoon.
 Then in 2020, the Super Cyclone Amphan; COVID-19 pandemic and lockdown hampered the work.